AdobeDocs/commerce-operations.en/help/_includes/release-notes/2024-10/commerce-highlights.md

 ### Security

 This release includes the same security fixes and platform security improvements that are included in Adobe Commerce 2.4.7-p3, 2.4.6-p8, 2.4.5-p10, and 2.4.4-p11.

+>[!NOTE]
+>
-See [Adobe Security Bulletin](https://helpx.adobe.com/security/products/magento/apsb24-18.html) for the latest discussion of these fixed issues.
+>See the [Adobe Security Bulletin](https://helpx.adobe.com/security/products/magento/apsb24-18.html) for the latest discussion of these fixed issues.

+The following security enhancements in this release improve compiance with the latest security best practices:

+{{$include /help/_includes/release-notes/2024-10/security.md}}

 ### Platform